-DHS requires the Primary Contractor to provide a minimum of 180 days' notice of intent to terminate the Agreement.
 Upon termination/Cancellation or expiration of the Agreement, the Primary Contractor must:

-- 1) Provide the Department with all information deemed necessary by the Department within 30 days of the request; - 2) Be financially responsible for Provider claims with dates of service through the day of termination, except as provided in D.3) below, including those submitted within established time limits after the day of termination; - 3) Be financially responsible for Members placed in inpatient and residential treatment facilities through the dates specified in Section E of the HC-BH Recipient Coverage Document (Appendix V). - 4) Be financially responsible for services rendered through 11:59 p.m. on the day of termination, except as provided in D.3) above, for which payment is denied by the BH-MCO and subsequently approved upon appeal by the Provider; and - 5) Arrange for the orderly transition of Members and records to those Providers who will be assuming ongoing care for the BH-MCO Members.
+- 1. Provide the Department with all information deemed necessary by the Department within 30 days of the request; - 2.
+Be financially responsible for Provider claims with dates of service through the day of termination, except as provided in D.3) below, including those submitted within established time limits after the day of termination; - 3.
+Be financially responsible for Members placed in inpatient and residential treatment facilities through the dates specified in Section E of the HC-BH Recipient Coverage Document (Appendix V). - 4.
+Be financially responsible for services rendered through 11:59 p.m. on the day of termination, except as provided in D.3) above, for which payment is denied by the BH-MCO and subsequently approved upon appeal by the Provider; and

+5. Arrange for the orderly transition of Members and records to those Providers who will be assuming ongoing care for the Members.

-During the final quarter of the Agreement, the Primary Contractor will work cooperatively with, and supply program information to, any subsequent Primary Contractor.
+During the final quarter of the Agreement, the Primary Contractor and its BH-MCO will work cooperatively with, and supply program information to, any subsequent Primary Contractor.
 Both the program information and the working relationship between the Primary Contractors will be defined by the Department.

-E. Compliance with Federal and State Laws, Regulations, Department Bulletins and Policy Clarifications.
+E. Compliance with Federal and State Laws, Regulations, Department Bulletins and Policy Clarifications

-The Primary Contractor must assure that network Providers delivering State Plan Services participate in the MA program and, in the course of such participation, provide those services essential to the care for individuals being served, and comply with all federal and state laws generally and specifically governing participation in the MA Program.
-The Primary Contractor and behavioral health service Providers must also agree to comply with all applicable Department regulations, and policy bulletins and clarifications.

-The Primary Contractor and its Subcontractors must agree to comply with all applicable federal and state laws are regulations including: Title VI and VII of the Civil Rights Act of 1964 (42 U.S.C.
-Section 2000 d et seq. and 2000 e. et seq.); Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
-Section 701 et seq.); The Age Discrimination Act of 1975 (42 U.S.C.
-Section 6101 et seq.); Title II of the Americans with Disabilities Act (42 U.S.C.
-Section 12101 et seq.)
-(ADA); Health Insurance Portability and Accountability Act of 1996 (HIPAA); the Pennsylvania Human Relations Act of 1955 (71 P.S.
-Section 941 et seq.); The Pennsylvania Managed Care Consumer Protection Act (Act 68) of 1998 (Article XXI of the Insurance Company Law of 1921, as amended, 40 P.S.
-991.2101 et seq.); as amended and Title IX of the Education Amendments of 1972 (regarding education programs and activities, 45 CFR parts 160 and 164 (Standards for Privacy of Individually Identifiable Health Information) and 45 CFR Part 74, Appendix A and section 1557 of the Patient Protection and Affordable Care Act.
+The Primary Contractor and its BH-MCO must assure that Network Providers delivering State Plan Services participate in the MA program and, in the course of such participation, provide those services essential to the care for individuals being served, and comply with all federal and state laws generally and specifically governing participation in the Medical Assistance Program.
+The Primary Contractor's BH-MCO and Behavioral Health Services Providers must also agree to comply with all applicable Department regulations and policy bulletins and clarifications.
+The Primary Contractor and its BH-MCO and its Subcontractors must agree to comply with all applicable federal and state laws and regulations including: Title VI and VII of the Civil Rights Act of 1964 (42 U.S.C.
+Section 2000 d. et. seq. and 2000 e. et. seq.); Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
+Section 701 et. seq.); The Age Discrimination Act of 1975 (42 U.S.C.
+Section 6101 et. seq.); the Americans with Disabilities Act of 1990 as amended (42 U.S.C.
+Section 12101 et. seq.)
+(ADA) the Pennsylvania Human Relations Act of 1955 (71 P.S.
+Section 941 et. seq.); The Pennsylvania Managed Care Consumer Protection Act (Act 68) of 1998 (Article XXI of the Insurance Company Law of 1921, as amended, 40 P.S.
+991.2101 et. seq.); as amended and Title IX of the Education Amendment of 1972 (regarding education programs and activities), 45 CFR Parts 160 and 164 (Standards for Privacy of Individually Identifiable Health Information) and 45 CFR Part 74, Appendix A and section 1557 of the Patient Protection and Affordable Care Act.

-The Primary Contractor will comply with future changes in federal and state laws, federal and state regulations, Medicaid State Plan, Federal Waivers and Department requirements and procedures related to changes in the Medicaid program resulting from Health Care Reform.
+The Primary Contractor and its BH-MCO agrees to comply with future changes in federal and state laws, federal and state regulations, Medicaid State Plan, Federal Waivers and Department requirements and procedures related to changes in the Medicaid program.

-The Primary Contractor will comply with the requirements mandating Provider identification of Provider-preventable conditions as a condition of payment, as well as the prohibition against payment for Provider-preventable conditions as set forth in 42 CFR §§438.3(g)) and §447.26.
-The Primary Contractor must report all identified provider-preventable conditions in a form and frequency as specified by the Department.
+The Primary Contractor and its BH-MCO must comply with the requirements mandating Provider identification of Provider-preventable conditions as a condition of payment, as well as the prohibition against payment for Provider-preventable conditions as set forth in 42 CFR §§ 438.3(g) and 447.26.
+The Primary Contractor and its BH-MCO must report all identified provider-preventable conditions in a form and frequency as specified by the Department.